3D Printer Resin vs Filament: Comparing Pros And Cons

 Visible Layer Lines: The final print may contain visible lines, which require some work to remove.

-Maintenance: Filament printers need maintenance like any other tool.
+Maintenance: Filament printers require regular maintenance, just like any other tool.
 Everything from cleaning to replacing parts is time-consuming.

 In summary, filament printing is cost-effective and durable, although maintenance will be necessary.